compsocialscience/summer-institute/2024/accra/apply.md

 Applicants must submit the following documents:

--	A curriculum vitae (max 4pages).
+-	A curriculum vitae (max 4 pages).
--	A motivation letter (max two pages) describing why do you wish to attend SICSS-Accra, your current research interests, future plans and how these intersect with the goals of this partner location.
+-	A motivation letter (max one pagee) describing why you wish to attend SICSS-Accra, your current research interests, future plans and how these intersect with the goals of this partner location.
--	A supporting letter from a supervisor/head of department/line manager/mentor that can attest to applicant's competence/potential and availability.
+-	A 2-page concept note on any computational social science-focused project you'd like to work on during the programme.

-We will formally start receiving applications from 27 January 2023 until **<s>March 18</s> March 31, 2023**.
-In order to be guaranteed full consideration, all application materials must be submitted online via <a href="https://forms.gle/QUVcagQyFHucGoMD6" target="_blank">https://forms.gle/QUVcagQyFHucGoMD6</a>.
+Applications/expressions of interest will be accepted from April 13, 2024, until on May 20, 2024.
+In order to be guaranteed full consideration, all application materials must be submitted online.
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by **<s>April 10</s> April 17, 2023** and ask participants to confirm their participation soon after.
+Conditional offers will be sent by May 31, 2024, while unconditional offers to participate in the program will be sent by **July 22, 2024**.

 Inquiries can be sent to <a href="mailto:sicss@rips-ug.edu.gh" target="_blank">sicss@rips-ug.edu.gh</a>